 Remodeling a basement allows you to transform otherwise empty space into clean, dry, welcoming living space.
 Whether you’re expanding your family or creating a bigger guest room, you’re likely interested in adding windows to your basement to let in natural light.
 You may be surprised to find out that windows are a legal requirement in finished basement living areas.

 The International Building Code mandates that each finished basement must have at least one window with an opening area of 5.7 square feet or more.
 These are known as egress windows because they allow residents to escape in case of a fire or accident.
 If the basement windows are located more than 44 inches above the floor, you need steps or a ladder permanently mounted in place as well.
 90% of the country has adopted this code or a stricter one for their local building requirements, including most of Indiana.
 Failing to install the proper egress window in a finished basement could leave you paying hundreds or even thousands of dollars in fines and hurrying to remedy the mistake within the time limit offered by the code enforcement office.

 More for Light

 Of course, once you’re putting the effort into installing one egress window you might as well add a few more for the increased light and ventilation.
-This is easier and more affordable in basements that have at least one uncovered wall, but wall wells make it possible in practically every basement.
+This is easier and more affordable in basements that have at least one uncovered wall.

 Are permits required to finish my basement?